-- Blood loss anemia happens when there is a severe loss of blood typically due to injury, surgery, or a bleeding disorder.
+- Blood loss anemia happens following a severe loss of blood, typically due to injury, surgery, or a bleeding disorder.
 It can also be caused by internal bleeding due to ulcers, parasites, cancer, or other conditions.

-- Hemolytic anemia is caused by the destruction or shortened lifespan of red blood cells.
-This can be immune-mediated hemolytic anemia (IMHA) or autoimmune hemolytic anemia (AIHA), conditions where the white blood cells attack the body’s own cells, and antibodies end up destroying the red blood cells.
+- Hemolytic anemia is caused by destruction or shortened lifespan of red blood cells.
+This can be immune-mediated hemolytic anemia (IMHA) or autoimmune hemolytic anemia (AIHA), conditions where white blood cells attack the body’s own cells, and antibodies destroy the red blood cells.
 It can also be non-immune mediated, which is caused by parasites, hereditary disease, toxins, or low phosphorous levels.

-- Aplastic or non-regenerative anemia means that there is an insufficient production of red blood cells.
-It can be caused by several factors, including bone marrow disease and tumors, kidney disease, parvovirus, chemotherapy drugs, certain medications, or sometimes radiation or toxin exposure.
+- Aplastic or non-regenerative anemia means there’s insufficient production of red blood cells.
+Several factors can cause this, including bone marrow disease and tumors, kidney disease, parvovirus, chemotherapy drugs, certain medications, or sometimes radiation or toxin exposure.

-- Methemoglobinemia happens when there is too much methemoglobin in the blood.
-Hemoglobin carries oxygen, but methemoglobin does not.
-It is the result of iron oxygenation and is normally converted back into hemoglobin.
-When that process is disrupted, the level of methemoglobin is too high, and the blood may appear brownish in color as it loses oxygenation.
+- Methemoglobinemia happens when there’s too much methemoglobin in the blood.
+Hemoglobin carries oxygen, but methemoglobin doesn’t.
+It’s the result of iron oxygenation and is normally converted back into hemoglobin.
+When that process is disrupted, the methemoglobin levels get too high, and blood may appear brownish in color as it loses oxygenation.
 This type of anemia is caused by genetic disorder or exposure to chemicals including some medication like ibuprofen, acetaminophen, and benzocaine.

 Symptoms Of Anemia In Dogs